 The following message appears in the gauge after every 200 hours of operation, to remind you of maintenance requirements: MAINTENANCE REQUIRED.
-To erase message, refer to MESSAGE DISPLAY MODE or MULTIFUNCTION DISPLAY.
+To erase the message, refer to the appropriate MULTIFUNCTION GAUGE section.

 Failure to properly maintain the vehicle according to the maintenance schedule and procedures can make it unsafe to operate.